Ramesh-Deepika/Gesture_recognition_case_study/README.md

 ![observations]

-I choose CNN+LSTM with GRU based model as the final choice due to fairly decent accuracy.
+I choose Conv3D model as the final choice due to fairly decent accuracy with less parameters.